Nurtau/densys-front/README.md

 This github page corresponds to front-end part of DenSys.me project.
 The link to: [back-end part](https://gitlab.com/DaniilOr/sweauth).

+Front-end is built with TypeScript, React.

+Back-end is build with Python, FastAPI, Docker.

+Contract between front-end and back-end is established by OpenAPI.

 ## Main page

 ![main page photo](/app_pictures/main-page.png)